 Acknowledging the importance of computing as an integrated part of the learning experience, APU partners with Hewlett Packard and Apple to offer notebooks for the power of mobility.
-For more information, please contact the computer store coordinator at computerstore@apu.edu.
+For more information, please visit the website at www.apu.edu/computerstore, call (626) 815-5096, or email our staff at computerstore@apu.edu.